 The judiciary systematically targeted parliamentarians from the opposition parties on the account of alleged terrorism-related offenses.
 Currently, 4 000 HDP members and officials remain in prison, including a number of parliamentarians.
 In June 2021, the Justice Ministry's prosecutors submitted to the Turkish Grand National Assembly summaries of proceedings seeking to lift the legislative immunity of 20 opposition lawmakers from six different opposition parties.
-The parliamentarians from the opposition to express their opinions within the boundaries of freedom of speech.
+The parliamentary immunity system did not provide adequate legal protection that would allow the parliamentarians from the opposition to express their opinions within the boundaries of freedom of speech.